On Jordan-H\"older series of some locally analytic representations: Preliminaries on locally analytic representations and -modules

 For a locally $L$-analytic group $H$, let $C^{an}(H,K)$ be the locally convex vector space of locally $L$-analytic $K$-valued functions.
 More generally, if $V$ is a Hausdorff locally convex $K$-vector space, let $C^{an}(H,V)$ be the $K$-vector space consisting of locally analytic functions with values in $V$.
 It has the structure of a Hausdorff locally convex vector space, as well.
-The dual $D(H)=C^{an}(H,K)'$ is a topological $K$-algebra which has the structure of a Fr\'echet-Stein algebra when $H$ is compact \cite{ST2}.
+The dual space $D(H) = D(H,K) = C^{an}(H,K)'$ is a $K$-algebra, and the multiplication (convolution) is separately continuous.
+It has the structure of a Fr\'echet-Stein algebra when $H$ is compact \cite{ST2}.
+Here the (convolution) product of $\delta_1,\delta_2\in D(H)$ is defined by